 - 1. Understand and demonstrate the difference between abstract data type (ADT) and its implementation - 2.
-Be able to define the ADTs stack, queue, priority queue and dictionary / symbol table - Understand array-based implementations of stack and queue - Understand linked lists and the corresponding implementations of stack and queue - 5.
+Be able to define the ADTs stack, queue, priority queue and dictionary/symbol table - 3.
+Understand array-based implementations of stack and queue - 4.
+Understand linked lists and the corresponding implementations of stack and queue - 5.
 Know binary heaps and their performance characteristics - 6.
-Understand binary search trees and their performance characteristics
+Understand binary search trees and their performance characteristics - 7.
+Know high-level idea of basic hashing strategies and their performance characteristics